Configuration reference

 Per-source_type brain override (e.g. route scheduled to native while interactive tasks stay on claude_code). |

-[brain.native] (used when kind = "native" or a source_type_overrides entry routes to it): provider (only "openai_compat"), model (explicit id), base_url, extra_headers, context_window, max_turns, max_tokens, prompt_caching.
+[brain.native] (used when kind = "native", when it is the fallback, or when a source_type_overrides entry routes to it): provider (only "openai_compat"), model (explicit id), base_url, effort, model_overrides, extra_headers, context_window, max_turns, max_tokens, prompt_caching, compaction_reserve_tokens, compaction_keep_recent_tokens, bash_spill_full_output, turn_budget_nudge, turn_budget_nudge_early_percent, turn_budget_nudge_remaining, model_catalog_fetch, model_catalog_cache_ttl_hours, plus the nested [brain.native.web_fetch] SSRF-policy block.
 The API key comes from ISTOTA_BRAIN_NATIVE_API_KEY, never the TOML file.
+Full annotations in the native brain runbook.

 [brain.tmux] (used when kind = "tmux_claude" or routed-to): every field defaults in code to the prototype's pinned values, so an absent block is behavioral parity.
-Knobs include fallback_trip_threshold, fallback_cooldown_seconds, ready_timeout_seconds, tmux_command_timeout, cli_version_pin, and the pane-text marker lists (ready_markers, trust_markers, theme_markers, bypass_warning_marker, bypass_accept_marker, error_markers) — heuristics pinned to a claude CLI version, so a CLI reword that breaks readiness detection is a config hotfix, not a code release.
+Knobs include fallback_trip_threshold, fallback_cooldown_seconds, ready_timeout_seconds, tmux_command_timeout, cli_version_pin, and the pane-text marker lists (ready_markers, trust_markers, theme_markers, bypass_warning_marker, bypass_accept_marker, error_markers, usage_limit_markers — the last is what drives stop_reason=usage_limit and therefore failover) — heuristics pinned to a claude CLI version, so a CLI reword that breaks readiness detection is a config hotfix, not a code release.
 See config.example.toml for the full annotated block.

 [sleep_cycle]